 The Business Importer is installed as part of the Business Adapter Studio, a stand-alone environment you can use to build business adapters.
 These 'adapt' the format of data from other business systems in your computer estate for import into FlexNet Manager Suite, and are exercised by the Business Importer.
 You downloaded the installer for the Business Adapter Studio in Obtaining the Adapter Components.
 To enable the business import process, you also configure the reconciliation process to link with the Business Importer.
 Since the Atrium Integrator must trigger the Business Importer, the normal architecture is to install the Business Adapter Studio on the Atrium server.
+In this location, the business adapter for importing asset records must also be amended to update its access to the compliance database.

-To install the Business Importer and link with Remedy:
+J To install the Business Importer and link with Remedy:

-1. On the Atrium server, navigate to the downloaded archive, and extract the Business Adapter Studio folder.

-2. Execute Business Adapter Studio\setup.exe.
+- 1. On the Atrium server, navigate to the downloaded archive, and extract the Business Adapter Studio folder. - 2.
+Execute Business Adapter Studio\setup.exe.